Prof. Victoire de Margerie announces the list of nominees for the 2022 WMF Scale Up and Start Up Challenges

 Carbon nanotube based fast charging batteries

-Cobalt free highly stable sulfur cathode with graphene lithium metal anode resulting in safe & low-cost lithium sulfur batteries.
+Metal-free, highly stable sulfur cathode and lithium metal plated CNT anode, creating safe & low-cost lithium sulfur batteries

 The list of nominated companies - Start Up Challenge